Gael-Lopes-Da-Silva/tiny.pong/README.md

 $ cc pong.c -o pong.exe -Wall -Wextra -pedantic -fno-common -fno-builtin -mwindows -Iinclude/ -Llib/ -lraylib -lGL -lm -lpthread -ldl -lrt -lX11
 ~~~

-If you want a more customizable build method see [here](https://github.com/raysan5/raylib/blob/master/examples/Makefile).
+> [!NOTE]
+> If you want a more customizable build method see [here](https://github.com/raysan5/raylib/blob/master/examples/Makefile).
 If you want to build on android see [here](https://github.com/raysan5/raylib/blob/master/examples/Makefile.Android) and [here](https://github.com/raysan5/raylib/blob/master/examples/Makefile.Web) if you want to build for the web.